cmembrez/Raspberry-Robotics101/projects/DC-Box/readme.md

 3) Press Preview, start Live-Preview or upload image
 4) Press Classification -> result will be displayed in the LXTerminal
 5) Press Segmentation -> result will be displayed in the LXTerminal
-6) Press Detection -> Not implemented yet!
+6) Press Detection -> result will be displayed in the LXTerminal

 ![](https://github.com/cmembrez/Raspberry-Robotics101/blob/master/projects/DC-Box/images/GUI_DCbox.jpg)